SarthakChelsea/X-Ray-classification-Model/README.md

 2. Model Building:
    - Load the pre-trained VGG16 model without its top layers.
-   - Add custom fully connected layers for classification on top of VGG16 base.
+   - Add custom fully connected layers for classification on top of the VGG16 base.
    - Compile the model with appropriate loss function and optimizer.

 3. Model Training: